 Working in the same position and using the same muscles, joints, and ligaments for hours is not good for any part of your body.
 Ergonomists are lifestyle scientists that design spaces/equipment/tools to reduce discomfort, fatigue, and injury, agree that taking frequent and brief rest breaks is essential for total and optimal body health.
-And, it’s not just your legs that need a break every now and then.
+And, it’s not just your legs that need a break now and then.

 At work, start practicing:

 Micro-breaks: These are breaks that are less than two minutes and perfect to utilize between office jobs.
 Most people work in bursts rather than continuously.
-So in between these bursts take a rest in a:
+So in between these bursts, take a rest in a:

 - Straight posture

-These breaks are short but perfect for stretching, standing up, and moving around, or switching to a different task like making a phone call or making some copies, etc. These types of breaks are a break from using the same set of muscles over and over.
+These breaks are short but perfect for stretching, standing up, moving around, switching to a different task like making a phone call or making some copies, etc. These types of breaks are a break from using the same set of muscles over and over.

 Exercise breaks: This is purely a stretching and gentle exercise break to do to relieve muscle fatigue.
 These should be done every one to two hours.

 Ergonomic software: It is easy to lose track of how long you’ve been working.
-There is software that monitors how long you’ve been on the computer and will alert you to take a break at different intervals and offer easy ergonomic exercises to keep your muscles loose and in top office shape.
+There is software that monitors how long you’ve been on the computer and will alert you to take a break at different intervals, and offer easy ergonomic exercises to keep your muscles loose and in top office shape.

 There are plenty of products out there to improve your workplace environment and promote top spine health.
 Consider an ergonomic chair, computer accessories, or sit-stand desk to help maintain proper posture.

 These products can be adjusted and customized to your needs.
 They encourage healthy long-term habits that can reduce and prevent various types of injuries.
-Sit-to-stand desks allow transition from sitting to a standing position.
+Sit-to-stand desks allow transition from sitting to standing position.
 Varying your posture throughout the day is highly beneficial to general health and even helps to burn extra calories.

 These ergonomic products are for creating a healthy/safe work environment.
 Therefore take some time to research the product you are interested in before buying.
 Here are a few questions to think about: